 The programme attracts applicants who are interested in creative, innovative and evidencebased teaching.
-You could be at any stage of your career as long as you are willing to take a fresh look at your practice.
-Equally, you might teach in a range of contexts, including schools, Higher Education, junior conservatoires, community and lifelong learning.
+You can be at any stage of your career as long as you are willing to take a fresh look at your practice.
+We welcome people from a wide range of contexts, including schools, Higher Education, junior conservatoires, community and lifelong learning.